garyesmith/react-portfolio/README.md

 ## 6.0 Implementation

-The site is implemented as a standard ReactJS application with seven functional components.
+The site is implemented as a standard ReactJS application with nine functional components.
 The *App* component files are located in the document root; all the other component files are located within the `/components` subfolder.

 ### 6.1 App component